GuohuiWang8145/DFGA-Net/README.md

 Please note that all codes are protected by patents.
 They can only be used for research purposes.

 ## Acknowledgements
-Part of the code is adopted from some previous work: [GMStereo](https://github.com/autonomousvision/unimatch).
+Part of the code is adopted from [GMStereo](https://github.com/autonomousvision/unimatch).
 We thank the original authors for their awesome repos.

 ## Citation
 If you find this project helpful in your research, welcome to cite the paper.